-A healthy functioning thyroid is also necessary for the development of unborn children, and is liked to weight management.
+A healthy functioning thyroid is also necessary for the development of unborn children and is linked to weight management.
 When your thyroid is not supported there is the risk of hypothyroidism (an under-active thyroid) or hyperthyroidism (an overactive thyroid).

-It is in the iodine content found in seamoss that there is a solution.
-Iodine can be considered a food source for your thyroid.
-Making seaweed a part of your daily diet will do much to support having a healthy and functioning thyroid.
+It is in the iodine content found in this seaweed that there is a solution.
+The benefits of Seamoss being a part of your daily diet will do much to support having a healthy and functioning thyroid.
 This is key to improving your overall health.

-Like all other medical related information we discuss here, it is important that you seek advice from your Doctor or Dietitian before making any diet changes.
-If you believe that your thyroid function may not be healthy, seek advice from your Doctor or Dietitian for your specific circumstances.
+Like all other medical-related information we discuss here, it is important that you seek advice from your trusted Doctor or Dietitian before making any changes.
+If you believe that your thyroid function may not be healthy, seek advice for your specific circumstances.

 3. Eating Seaweed Supports a Healthy Heart

-Did you know that seamoss is a reliable source of vitamins, minerals, and essential fatty acids?
-A short list of these include:
+Did you know that one of the biggest benefits of Seamoss is that it is a reliable source of vitamins, minerals, and essential fatty acids?
+A short list of these includes: